Internal Medicine Billing Services in New Mexico

 Every NM payer has specific rules for internal medicine claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial internal medicine claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial internal medicine claims.
 We know their NM specific fee schedules, prior authorization requirements for internal medicine procedures, and their appeal timelines when claims are denied.
 Internists frequently manage 5+ chronic conditions but default to 99213/99214.
 Their documentation often supports 99215.

-Centennial Care routes internal medicine patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes internal medicine patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own internal medicine authorization and billing rules that we manage.

-Novitas Solutions processes Medicare internal medicine claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around chronic care management to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare internal medicine claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around chronic care management to prevent medical necessity denials.

 Denial Prevention for New Mexico Internal Medicine